 It was an incredible year.
 Many people felt it would never finish!
 Before closing this year, let’s go through Ant Media’s highlights of 2020 and its road map for 2021.

-Number of Ant Media Server instances went up to +2800 in 2020 and currently it is being used in 121 countries!
+A number of Ant Media Server instances went up to +2800 in 2020 and currently, it is being used in 121 countries!
 This is amazing!